 The Day of Atonement speaks of that day in the future when all Israel will be saved.
 As it is written:

-The seven appointed times listed in Leviticus 23 are a symbolic and prophetic outline of the work of God’s salvation in the Nation of Israel, and for the whole world.
-Of all these appointed times, the long awaited great day of national salvation in which all of Israel who survive to that day will be saved – on the Day of Atonement.
+The seven appointed times listed in Leviticus 23 are a symbolic and prophetic outline of the work of God’s salvation in the nation of Israel, and for the whole world.
+Amongst all these appointed times, is the long-awaited great day of national salvation, in which all of Israel who survive to that day will be saved, on the Day of Atonement.